 Dried leaves may be used in infusions, fluid extracts, and tinctures.
 Marshmallow roots are available dried, peeled, or unpeeled in extracts (dry and fluid), tinctures, capsules, ointments, creams, and cough syrups.

 How to Take It

-There is no data to suggest what dose is appropriate for a child, so you may want to ask your child's pediatrician.
+There is no data to suggest what dose is appropriate for a child.
+Ask your child's pediatrician for guidance.

-- Lithium -- Marshmallow may increase the amount of lithium in the body and thereby increase the risk of side effects.
+- Lithium -- Marshmallow may increase the amount of lithium in the body, thereby increasing the risk of side effects.

-- Antidiabetes drugs -- Marshmallow may decrease blood sugar.
+- Diabetes drugs -- Marshmallow may decrease blood sugar.
 Taking diabetes medications along with marshmallow may result in your blood sugar going too low.

 Basch E, Ulbricht C, Hammerness P, Vora M. Marshmallow (Althaea officinalis L.) monograph.
 J Herb Pharmacother.
 2003;3(3):71-81.

 Buechi S, Vogelin R, von Eiff MM, Ramos M, Melzer J. Open trial to assess aspects of safety and efficacy of a combined herbal cough syrup with ivy and thyme.
 Forsch Komplementarmed Klass Naturheilkd.
 2005 Dec;12(6):328-332.

 Blumenthal M, Goldberg A, Brinckmann J. Herbal Medicine: Expanded Commission E Monographs.
 Newton, MA: Integrative Medicine Communications; 2000:244-248.

 Brinker F. Herb Contraindications and Drug Interactions.
 2nd ed.
 Sandy, OR: Eclectic Medical Publications; 1998:99.